Lung Support (formerly called Lung Healing)

 37. Wanted to let you know, I got the Lung Support for my almost 81-year-old mom.
 It sure came fast!
 She started using it as soon as I gave it to her.
 I noticed a dramatic improvement in her breathing within a few hours.
 After a few days she is feeling better and breathing better.
 I give God the praise!
 We're awaiting test results to find out if this is pneumonia, COPD, or something more serious.
 Having mom feeling a bit better while we wait is a blessing.
 Thank you for the super fast shipping! - Tammy

 38. I applied Lung Support for an upper respiratory chest infection for almost two weeks, and then I noticed that the brown pigmentation on my chest area had disappeared.
 I couldn't believe it, as the pigmentation had been there for at least 15 years.
-So thankful for this double cure! - Dixie
+So thankful for this double blessing! - Dixie

 39. Respiratory Relief and Lung Support are the blends I use for asthma.
 When I feel stuff coming on I use them on my throat, under my nose and around my ears.
 I don't even remember the last time I needed my rescue inhaler.
 It's been at least two years, and we live in Louisiana!
 We use local honey, also.
 Not sure if it helps, but it doesn't hurt. - Mary

 40. The most recent miracle is trying Lung Support which I had bought for my daughter who is asthmatic.
 I had been to church where they were pumping out the fake smoke for effect during worship.
 I asked them to tone it down as I knew it bothered me before.
 They toned it down, but I still had to take a nap when getting home, and when I woke up, I decided to try the Lung Support.
-It seemed to help my breathing and being alert, but more than that, the pains in my hips were almost totally gone.
+It seemed to help my breathing and alertness, but more than that, the pains in my hips were almost totally gone.
 I have kept up using it wondering if some of my problems were due to low lung function.
 I ordered more which I am looking forward to receiving in this next shipment.
 Thank you for your ministry with the oils.
 I am loving it. - Gail

 41. My oils came to the rescue again tonight!
 Every year, my son gets a croupy/asthmatic cough around the change of seasons, especially on the rainy days.
 Tonight it was relentless.
-I applied one drop of Lung Support to his back and another drop rubbed into his chest...he fell asleep within minutes, and I haven't heard a single cough since! - Susan
+I applied one drop of Lung Support to his back and another drop rubbed into his chest.
+He fell asleep within minutes, and I haven't heard a single cough since! - Susan

 42. Two of our boys have had allergies causing lots of miserable stuffy noses through the fall and spring.
 They also have had asthma after every cold or flu virus.
 Since I began diffusing 20 drops of Lung Support in a diffuser next to their beds at night for the past 7 months, their allergies completely went away and they have hardly had any asthma at all!
 Only once or twice did they have a little bit of wheezing, and all I did was have them sit near the diffuser with a mix of Respiratory Relief and Lung Support, and the wheezing quickly went away!
 We are so thankful to the Lord that we have been able to avoid a lot of prescription medications for these little ones because of this! - Katy